-State aid to local governments is for the large part frozen in the proposed 2013-15 budget, with very modest increases proposed for a few forms of spending on local aid.
+Local governments lose ground under the 2013-15 budget, with state aid for local governments frozen or nearly so over the next two years.
 This freeze comes after several years of steady decreases in state spending for local assistance.